vedaka1/searchbot/README.md

 ### Dev
 * Run `docker compose up -d` or `make app` in the project directory
 ### Production
-* Run Run `docker compose -f docker-compose.production.yml up -d` or `make prod` in the project directory
+* Run `docker compose -f docker-compose.production.yml up -d` or `make prod` in the project directory

 ## Commands
 * **/start** - Start interacting with the bot